lillallol/temp/README.md

 * can be type system agnostic
 * can be adopted by different type systems without breaking changes
 * has no effect on the runtime
-* no need to change the browser JavaScript parsers
+* no need to change JavaScript parsers
 * enforces separation of intend and implementation

 ***